Chris Chats

 E-book – 400 pages

-In this e-book, snippetts, stories, photos, raw prawns, stats, results, awards, articles, reveal a community of dedicated basketball enthusiasts who shared their dreams, achievements, frustrations and disappointments to help create a large basketball association where 1000’s of children and adults now play in a four-court stadium.
+In this e-book, snippetts, stories, photos, raw prawns, stats, results, awards, articles, reveal a community of dedicated basketball enthusiasts who shared their dreams, achievements, frustrations and disappointments to help create a large basketball association where 1000’s of children and adults now play in a eight-court stadium.

 You may not be part of this history or you may not be interested in basketball or sport in general but I believe you will find the recollections section at the start of each decade in this e-book fascinating.
 They are stories of friendship, fun, sadness and excitement.